zack-bitcoin/NewsCoin/README.md

 * If a post dies, then all of the comments on that post die as well.

 ### about shareholder raffle
-There are a lot of numbers in the system which the miners use to verify transactions.
-The maximum blocksize for example.
-Each coin is also shares in the redditcoin system.
+This cryptocurrency actively reprograms itself.
+All the NEWS-holders vote to determine the values of a lot of numbers which are used to verify blocks.
+Each NEWS is shares in NEWSnet.
 When you create a user name, you also create a dictionary of the numbers that you want to raffle for, and the ideal value that you want each of those numbers to be.
 Every block, a single shareholder is selected at random.
 We look at what his ideal constants are, and adjust the constants by a certain portion in his preference.
-If you own 1/4th of all the redditcoin, then you have 1/4th chance of winning the raffle in the next block.
+If you own 1/4th of all the NEWS, then you have 1/4th chance of winning the raffle in the next block.

 ### unbounded numbers that shareholders vote on. (for practical purposes, these numbers are rounded up to the nearest integer.)
 * max length of a post.
 * max length of a block.
-* min amount of coins that can be sent to another user.
+* min amount of NEWS that can be sent to another user.
-* min amount of coins to upvote with.
+* min amount of NEWS to upvote with.
-* min amount of coins to downvote with.
+* min amount of NEWS to downvote with.
 * max number of posts before we start deleting the least valuable posts.
 * cost to buy a user name or to switch user names.
 * cost paid out every block in order to continue owning a user name.